Chart your course to visit one of the world’s most spectacular coastlines.

 The Piazza at Bishop’s Landing includes a wonderful variety of boutique shops, exceptional dining, and unique services.

 Murphy’s The Cable Wharf is the largest seasonal tour boat and year-round restaurant operator in Halifax.
-Home to the Harbour Hopper, the Tall Ship Mar, whale watching tours, Theodore Tugboat, the Harbour Queen, and more.
+Home to the Harbour Hopper, whale watching tours, the Harbour Queen, and more.
+Enjoy a Luckett Wine on the Water Tour where you’ll sample delicious Nova Scotia food and wine pairings.
 Visit the gift shop or dine in Murphy’s Restaurant and enjoy an unparalleled view of the harbour.
-Enjoy a Luckett Wine on the Water Tour where you’ll sample delicious Nova Scotia food and wine pairings.

 Explore almost 4-kilometres of boardwalk, complete with views of the harbour and seawall, as well as opportunities to dip into waterfront cafes, shops, and museums.
 From here, you can also explore by sea and enjoy harbour views, go whale watching, or head to McNabs Island, one of Halifax’s best kept secrets.

 Open year-round on the Halifax waterfront, Casino Nova Scotia is Atlantic Canada’s largest gaming and entertainment destination.
-Attracting visitors from around the world, the gaming floor maintains a high level of excitement with regular promotions and special events.
 The combination of exciting gaming, top-notch entertainment, and delectable dining ensures an unforgettable experience.

 Walking on the deck of the majestic Bluenose II transports you back to a time when fishing schooners were alive with activity, sailing the waters of the North Atlantic.
 The chance to see and experience Bluenose II is not to be missed.